 Agriculture Education Teacher Grant Program Public Act 99-826, Senate Bill 2975

-A school district may apply for a grant to fund 50% of the personal services cost for an agriculture education teacher, or if the school is creating a new agriculture education program, 100% of the cost in the first two years and 80% in the third and fourth years.
+A school prednisone district may apply for a grant to fund 50% of the personal services cost for an agriculture education teacher, or if the school is creating a new agriculture education program, 100% of the cost in the first two years and 80% in the third and fourth years.
 This new act is subject to appropriation.

 Landowner hunting permit procedures - Public Act 99-869, Senate Bill 3003